yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcdesktopalertwnd-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Szybkość animacji okna alertu, w milisekundach.
+Szybkość animacji okna alertu w milisekundach.

 ### <a name="remarks"></a>Uwagi

-Szybkość animacji w tym artykule opisano sposób szybkiego otwiera i zamyka w oknie alert.
+Szybkość animacji opisuje szybkość otwarcia i zamknięcia okna alertu.

-##  <a name="getanimationtype"></a>  CMFCDesktopAlertWnd::GetAnimationType
+## <a name="cmfcdesktopalertwndgetanimationtype"></a><a name="getanimationtype"></a>CMFCDesktopAlertWnd::GetAnimationType

 Zwraca typ animacji.